 - Recreational and commercial fishers are encouraged to report catches of Asian tiger shrimp in South Carolina to the S.C.
-Department of Natural Resources (DNR) at firstname.lastname@example.org.
+Department of Natural Resources (SCDNR) at email@example.com.

 - The SCDNR is interested in the non-native Island apple snail, found in freshwater ponds.
 If these large snails or their bright pink egg casings are observed, please report the sighting to firstname.lastname@example.org or call 843-953-4985, including the following information: reporter name, date, location, and photograph (if possible).

-- UCLA's Center for Embedded Networked Sensing (CENS), the National Park Service and the Center for Invasive Species and Ecosystem Health at the University of Georgia have coordinated to produce an App called What's Invasive.
+- UCLA's Center for Embedded Networked Sensing (CENS), the National Park Service and the Center for Invasive Species and Ecosystem Health at the University of Georgia have coordinated to produce an App called Wild Spotter.
 Report the GPS coordinates of invasive species to researchers.
 Available for iPhone or Android.

 - The South Carolina Exotic Pest Plant Council is a nonprofit, volunteer organization dedicated to providing a forum for the exchange of scientific, educational and technical information associated with the control of invasive plant species that threaten natural areas in the state.
 To help in the efforts for Early Detection and Rapid Response (EDRR), please report new occurrences in your county to EDDMapS.

 Additional Habitat Enhancement Opportunities

 - Watersheds – Watershed-related volunteer opportunities are available to the public through Clemson University's Center for Watershed Excellence and Carolina Clear.